robinthibaut/skbel/README.md

 - The predictor is the set of breakthrough curves coming from 6 different injection wells around the pumping well (Figure 3).
 - The target is the WHPA (Figure 4).

 For this example, the data is already pre-processed.
-We are working with 400 exmples of both `d` and `h` and consider one extra pair to be predicted.
+We are working with 400 examples of both `d` and `h` and consider one extra pair to be predicted.
 See details in the reference.

 <p align="center">
 <img src="/docs/img/data/curves.png" height="500" background-color: white>